soijebor/Cryptocurrencies/README.md

 1.) ***Data Preprocessing***

- I started by loading the data into a panda Dataframe, then i followed the following data preprocessing tasks:
+ I started by loading the data into a panda Dataframe, then I followed the following data preprocessing tasks:

    * Remove all cryptocurrencies that aren’t trading.
    * Remove all cryptocurrencies that don’t have an algorithm defined.